 Restaurant gross profit margin

-A restaurant’s gross profit margin is calculated by dividing gross profit by total revenue and multiplying it by 100.
+A restaurant's gross revenue or profit margin is calculated by dividing gross profit by total revenue and multiplying it by 100.
 The gross profit of a restaurant is calculated by deducting the cost of goods sold (CoGS) from the total revenue,

 Total Revenue - Cost of Goods Sold (CoGS) = Gross Profit